kubernetes/kops/docs/cluster_spec.md

 By default, the Volumes created for the etcd clusters are `gp2` and 20GB each.
 The volume size, type and Iops( for `io1`) can be configured via their parameters.
 Conversion between `gp2` and `io1` is not supported, nor are size changes.

+It is also possible to specify the requests for your etcd cluster members using the `cpuRequest` and `memoryRequest` parameters.

 ```yaml
 etcdClusters:
 - etcdMembers: